-DevOps is the hot topic for any business in tech.
-Big names like Netflix and Amazon use DevOps to develop quickly and frequently.
-According to the 2020 DevOps Trends Survey, 99% of organizations agree that DevOps impacts development and business performance positively.
+DevOps was the hot topic for any business in tech even a few years back.
+Big names like Netflix and Amazon used DevOps to develop quickly and frequently.
+According to the 2020 DevOps Trends Survey, 99% of organizations agreed DevOps impacts development and business performance positively.

 Our team at Lodus decided to take things into our own hands and show you how DevOps reduces development bottlenecks.
 You can assess each use case and determine if DevOps is the answer to your development barriers.

 DevOps for Agile Development

 Traditional Waterfall development methods are highly rigid.
 It’s very difficult to step back if you make a mistake in your coding.
 Worst of all, you may not even be aware of the bugs till the development is over.

 Naturally, this increases risks for businesses, and you can end up developing a faulty product.
 You will need a lot of rework and investment to fix the issues or rollback any feature.

 DevOps encourages development in increments.
 You can write small batches of code and deploy them, albeit after thorough vetting using automated testing.
 DevOps can help you develop continuously and release your features or functions incrementally.

 As a result, you can quickly rollback updates or any feature as you are building in increments.
 Additionally, it is far easier to react to feedback and refine your product to match customer preferences.